SpinalHDL/NaxRiscv/README.md

 An RISC-V core currently characterised by :

 - Out of order execution
-- Superscalar (ex : 2 decode and 2 issue)
+- Superscalar (ex : 2 decode, 3 execution units, 2 retire)
 - RV32IMASU (Linux and freertos works in simulation)
 - Portable HDL, but target FPGA with distributed ram (Xilinx series 7 is the reference used so far)
 - Target a (relatively) low area usage and high fmax (not the best IPC)
-- Decentralized hardware elaboration (No toplevel, composed of plugins)
+- Decentralized hardware elaboration (Empty toplevel parametrized with plugins)
 - Frontend implemented around a pipelining framework to ease customisation
-- Non-blocking data cache
-- The data cache can concurrently refill and writeback multiple lines
+- Non-blocking Data cache with multiple refill and writeback slots
 - BTB + GSHARE + RAS branch predictors
 - Hardware refilled MMU
 - Load to use latency of 3 cycles via the speculative cache hit predictor
-- Implement performance counters
 - Pipeline visualisation via verilator simulation and Konata (gem5 file format)

 # Running Verilator simulation